 Weeds are notorious for competing with other desirable plants for resources.
 Weeds, obviously, compete with desirable plants for water, air, nutrients, and space; this includes shrubs, ornamental plants, grass, et cetera.
 Most times, when weeds are left untended, they will win out over other plants.
 This causes the other plants to die off and for undesirable plants to flourish.

 Being consistent about weeding is important for a few reasons.
 Consistently weeding your yard and garden beds makes it easier to stay caught up on weeding; if you are weeding on a regular basis, it will not require as much of your time as it would to only weed once or twice throughout the year.
-Weeding often also means that fewer weeds are allowed to germinate and spread, slowing the amount of weeds that are able to grow in your yard.
+Weeding often also means that fewer weeds are allowed to germinate and spread, slowing the number of weeds that are able to grow in your yard.

 Organic Weed Control Methods

-Organic weed control is, oftentimes, somewhat more time- and labor-intensive than simply using industrial chemicals to treat weeds.
+Organic weed control is, oftentimes, somewhat more time-consuming and labor-intensive than simply using industrial chemicals to treat weeds.
 However, using organic methods are, generally, a lot safer for the environment as well as safer for children and animals.

 The most obvious and well-known organic method for controlling weeds is manually removing them.
 Manually removing weeds can be done by hand-pulling or by using special tools to clear away weeds.
 Pulling weeds by hand is easy, simply grasp the weed by the base and remove the entire plant, root, and stem.
 It is a good idea to pull weeds when the soil is wet; this makes it easier to remove the entire root system of the plant.